At a Glance

 ✨Know Your Clinical Safety Standards

 Make sure you have a solid understanding of DCB 0129 and DCB 0160.
-Be prepared to discuss how you've applied these standards in your previous roles, as this will demonstrate your expertise and relevance to the position.
+Be prepared to discuss how you've applied these standards in your previous roles, as this will demonstrate your expertise and relevance for the position.

 ✨Showcase Your Risk Assessment Skills